Richelle Mead

-Richelle Mead (born November 12, 1976) is an American fantasy author who is known for the Georgina Kincaid series, Vampire Academy, Bloodlines and the Dark Swan series.
+Richelle Mead (born November 12, 1976) is an American fantasy author best known for Georgina Kincaid, Vampire Academy, Bloodlines and the Dark Swan.

 Education and career

-Richelle Mead was born in Michigan, and currently lives in the Seattle suburb of Kirkland, Washington, United States.
+Richelle Mead was born in Michigan, and currently lives in the Seattle suburb of Kirkland, Washington.
 She has three degrees: a Bachelor of General Studies from the University of Michigan, a Master of Comparative Religion from Western Michigan University, and a Master of Teaching from the University of Washington.
 Her teaching degree led her to become an 8th grade teacher in suburban Seattle, where she taught social studies and English.
 She continued writing in her free time, until she sold her first novel, Succubus Blues.
 After quitting her job to write full-time, her other books quickly followed.